 The project applicant for UP 20-92, Bar X Farms, LLC, proposes commercial cannabis operations in two phases.
-Phase 1 would consist of development of outdoor cannabis gardens for cultivation of 62.1 acres of outdoor canopy within eight (8) garden areas.
-Phase 2 would consist of converting one of the outdoor cultivation areas into permanent greenhouses for mixed-light cultivation, reducing the total canopy to 57.0 acres, and constructing a 60,000 sq. ft. commercial processing building.
+Phase 1 would consist of development of outdoor cannabis gardens for cultivation of 59 acres of outdoor canopy within seven (7) garden areas.
+Phase 2 would consist of constructing a 60,000 sq. ft. commercial processing building.
 The irrigation water would be pumped from the well, via PVC piping, to approximately 27, 5,000-gallon water storage tanks (135,000 gallons of storage) located on a ridge adjacent to Southwest Garden #2, and then delivered to the individual gardens via gravity.
 Drip irrigation systems will be used at each garden.
 The drip lines will be sized to irrigate the cultivation areas at a rate slow enough to maximize absorption and prevent runoff.
 Drip irrigation systems, when done properly, conserve water compared to other irrigation techniques.